JuliaGuanzon/risk_return_analysis/README.md

 **Analyze the Risk-Return**

-To analyze the risk-return, the use of the Sharpe ratio is a must, as it assesses risk and reward by measuring the excess return for the risk that someone assumes when investing.
+To analyze the risk-return, the Sharpe ratio is calculated, as it assesses risk and reward by measuring the excess return for the risk that someone assumes when investing.

 To calculate the Sharpe Ratio, take the calculation of the annual standard deviation from the last section and divide it by the annual average return calculation: